 This article may contain affiliate links.
 This means that when you click on products we recommend through a link, we may earn a small commission at no cost to you.
 For more information, please read our disclaimer page.

 New Zealand’s South Island gets all the glory.
 And its reputation is well-deserved.
 From heli-hiking a glacier to an overnight wilderness cruise, our South Island adventures were memorable.
 But I’m so glad we also included a New Zealand North Island itinerary in our trip.
-The North Island also deserves your valuable sightseeing time!
+This is a stunning area of the country and deserves your valuable sightseeing time!

 This seven day North Island itinerary has you based in Auckland for two days and in Rotorua for three days with single overnights near Matamata for Hobbiton and in Wellington at the south end of the North Island.
-Then you can hop over to the South Island.
+From there, it’s easy to hop to the South Island.

 If you only have time for the North Island, however, you can still use this itinerary.
 Just do it as a roundtrip back to Auckland.
 To be efficient with your time, consider catching an hour-long flight back to Auckland from Wellington.

-We were so impressed by the convenience and inexpensive options for in-country flights through Air New Zealand.
-If you’d rather skip those, plan for an eight-hour drive back.
+We were impressed by the convenience and inexpensive options for in-country flights through Air New Zealand.
+If you’d rather skip those, you’ll need to leave room in your itinerary for an eight-hour drive back.

 - Day 1: Auckland